 And, for people who suffer from shyness or a lack of confidence due to having a disproportionate feature or an imbalance (or a facial injury, broken nose or facial scars or even tuberous breasts or man boobs), they can also opt for plastic surgery.

-Most consumer sites indicate high satisfaction rates with a number of procedures – this is likely because feeling better about oneself gives stronger inner confidence, and the two combined – inner and outer confidence – result in attractive energy in social situations.
+Most consumer sites indicate high satisfaction rates with a number of procedures.
+This is likely because feeling better about oneself gives stronger inner confidence.
+And, combining both inner and outer confidence results in attractive energy in social situations.